DanielDmlee/Pelion_CM_QucikStart/README.md

 * You can follow the [Pelion Device Management IoT Connection Tutorial](https://os.mbed.com/guides/connect-device-to-pelion/) via Connectivity Management.

-   *Don't forget to put Connectivity Management's APN, Username, and Password to the `mbed_app.json` in tutorial's "Step 3: Putting the application on your device"*
+   *Don't forget to put Connectivity Management's APN, Username, and Password to the `mbed_app.json` in tutorial's "Step 3: Putting the application on your device*

    ```
             "lwip.ppp-enabled"                      : true,
             ...